aekaplan/aekaplan.github.io/_work/checklist.md

 order: 6
 ---

-###Description
-I built this [checklist](http://apprenticeship-checklist.herokuapp.com/) during my apperenticeship at [8th Light](http://www.8thlight.com) to help keep track of my progress and assignments.
-It's now used internally to help apprentices.
+I built this [apprenticeship checklist](http://apprenticeship-checklist.herokuapp.com/) as an apprentice at [8th Light](http://www.8thlight.com) to help keep track of my progress and assignments.
+It's still used internally to help current design and development apprentices.

+I decided on a two pane layout where the sidebar stays fixed as you scroll so the user can see the progress bar change when tasks are checked off the list.
+By using a bit of Javscript and some CSS animations, the progress bar updates whenever a task is checked, making for a more interactive experience.
+On mobile, this sidebar moves out of the way of the content.

+The website was built with [Middleman](https://middlemanapp.com) and is hosted on [Heroku](https://www.heroku.com).

 ###Logo
 ![Checklist Logo](/assets/images/work/checklist/checklist-logo.svg)

 ###Web
-The website was built with Middleman and stores your data locally in the browser.
-The sidebar stays fixed as you scroll.
-The progress bar updates as each task is checked with simple javascript/CSS animations.

 {% include browser.html image="checklist/checklist-desktop" %}
 {% include browser.html image="checklist/checklist-ux-desktop" %}